daniel-m-campos/deep_rl_navigation/README.md

 ### Play

+#### Navigation

-To play an agent in the Banana Unity environment with default parameters, run:
+To play an agent in the Navigation/Banana environment with default parameters, run:

 ```bash
 cd deep_rl